Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Introduction

 \subsection{Motivation for this work and analysis}

-The above class of models (mostly in the $\gamma \equiv 1$ case) has been used to gain insight in multiple recent applications(see Section \ref{sec:disc} for starting points to this now large body of work).
+The above class of models (mostly in the $\gamma \equiv 1$ case) has been used to gain insight in multiple recent applications (see Section \ref{sec:disc} for starting points to this now large body of work).
 In particular, researchers have been interested in understanding properties of complicated functionals of the model in terms of its parameters.
-Such functionals include (definitions given in Section \ref{sec:mod-su}): \begin{enumeratei} \item Global centrality scores such as the Page-rank and contrasting scaling exponents between majority and minority nodes \cite{espin2022inequality}; \item Scaling of maximal degree vertices, since these ``hubs'' play a key role in driving diffusion mechanisms \cite{Karimi:2018}; \item Homophily measures \cite{shrum1988friendship,mcpherson2001birds,mislove2010you}, namely propensity of vertices to connect to vertices of the same/different ``type'', respectively, and the impact of such tendencies on other functionals, including diffusion of information, modularity and the emergence of echo-chambers in the network \cite{Karimi:2018,Wagner:2017,espin2018towards}. \end{enumeratei} However due to the complexity of the model, in most of these existing studies, the main tractable functional that can be analyzed through either writing down fluid limits \cite{Karimi:2018} or stochastic approximation techniques \cite{jordan2013geometric}, has been the degree distribution.

-The goal of this paper is to first propose a closely related model (see next section) that turns out to be more analytically tractable.
-Since the general setting (with ``continuous'' attribute space) and general $\mvm$ is more technical, let us explain the basic rationale in the simpler discrete setting with $\mvm \equiv 1$ (where if the base graph $\cG_0$ then we get a sequence of growing trees) and $\cS = [K]:=\set{1,2,\ldots, K}$ so that $\mvpi$ is a probability mass function (pmf).
-Fix a (potentially and in most cases different from $\mvpi$) weight measure $\mvnu$ (i.e. need not be normalized) on $\cS$ and consider the attributed tree network model $\set{\cG_n: n\geq 0}$ (all out-degrees one) with dynamics:
+Such functionals include (definitions given in Section \ref{sec:mod-su}): \begin{enumeratei} \item Global centrality scores such as the PageRank and contrasting scaling exponents between majority and minority nodes \cite{espin2022inequality}; \item Scaling of maximal degree vertices, since these ``hubs'' play a key role in driving diffusion mechanisms \cite{Karimi:2018}; \item Homophily measures \cite{shrum1988friendship,mcpherson2001birds,mislove2010you}, namely propensity of vertices to connect to vertices of the same/different ``type'', respectively, and the impact of such tendencies on other functionals, including diffusion of information, modularity and the emergence of echo-chambers in the network \cite{Karimi:2018,Wagner:2017,espin2018towards}. \end{enumeratei} {\cg Due to the complexity of the model, in most of these existing studies, the main functional that has been analyzed, either through writing down fluid limits \cite{Karimi:2018}, or stochastic approximation techniques \cite{jordan2013geometric}, has been the degree distribution.
+The goal of this paper is to understand the network geometry beyond one-step neighborhoods.
+Towards this end, we first propose a closely related model that turns out to be more analytically tractable.
+Since the general setting (with ``continuous'' attribute space) and general $\mvm$ is more technical, let us explain the basic rationale in the simpler discrete setting with $\mvm \equiv 1$ and finite attribute space.
+Here, if the base graph $\cG_0$ is a tree, then we get a sequence of growing trees.
+Let $\cS = [K]:=\set{1,2,\ldots, K}$ so that the attribute probability measure $\mvpi$ is just a probability mass function (pmf) on $[K]$.
+Fix a (potentially, and in most cases different from $\mvpi$) weight measure $\mvnu$ (need not be normalized) on $\cS$ and consider the attributed tree network model $\set{\cG_n: n\geq 0}$ with dynamics: